marcinofulus/iCSEbook1/school/source/basicProgrammingExpanded.rst

 When we add items to a list they always appear at the end.

 In some cases it makes sense to create an empty list and then add elements afterwards.
-Here is a list that is initially empty and then filled with numbers
+Here is a list which is initially empty and then filled with numbers

 .. code:: python